 Diversify your portfolio

-It’s best to diversify your cryptocurrency portfolio to minimize your risk.
+It’s best to diversify your cryptocurrency portfolio to minimise your risk.
 You can do this by investing in several different cryptocurrencies across different market sectors and geographic regions.

 Invest for the long-term